How to Use Video for Customer Support, Retention, and Upsell

 - 3.5.1 Support CRM Integration

-- 3.6 #6: Train Your Customer Service Team with Video
+- 3.7 #7: Train Your Customer Service and Experience Teams with Video

 The Benefits of Customer Support Videos

 “How-to” is one of the top four categories on YouTube.
-It’s often the first place people go to get answers to all kinds of questions, from tying bow ties to learning how to use a product.
+It’s often the first place people go to get answers to all kinds of questions—like troubleshooting an issue or learning how to use a product.

-People would rather watch a video to solve a problem with a product or service than get in touch with the business’s support team.
+People would rather watch a video to solve a problem with a product or service than contact the business’s support team.
 And when 42% of consumers are willing to pay as much as 16% more for a product with a friendly, welcoming experience, it’s in your best interest to make your support workflow shine.

 And it works!
 Here at Vidyard, 80% of our customers watch our videos to learn how to use our platform or solve an issue they’re experiencing.